RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

     [+] should return a matching updates when Title is specified 73ms
 ```

 This failure turned out to be a valid.
 When the bolt task runs it should return a JSON Array, even for a single update.
-This turned out to be a percularity with PowerShell and piping objects.
-With a single object in the pipe, the JSON conversion just returns the object, whereas with two or more objects the JSON convertsion returns an array.
+This turned out to be a peculiarity with PowerShell and piping objects.
+With a single object in the pipe, the JSON conversion just returns the object, whereas with two or more objects the JSON conversion returns an array.

 In this case the [fix](https://github.com/puppetlabs/puppetlabs-wsus_client/commit/786717c5dbafa1e33d28d5f2c5a5081d227cf9a8) was fairly simple.
 I manually added the opening and closing brackets to the string if there was only one object in the pipe!
 Running Pester again showed all tests passed!